KRISHNAKANT-KUSHWAHA/project2/README.md

-# New project
+# New project2

-This project was created from local system
+This project was created from local system for practice